weacast/weacast-docs/docs/guides/development.md

 npm run release:type
 ```

-Because Weacast web app is also released as a Docker image you can build it like this:
+Because Weacast demo app is also released as a Docker image you can build it manually like this:
 ```bash
 docker build -t weacast/weacast .
 ```